 Bulgarian resort Bansko provides a great budget option.
 Although not very pretty due to its quick development in recent years the pistes are very well maintained and there is always fresh powder to be found!
 If you want something a little bit different and don’t want to blow the budget then Bansko is a great choice for the savvy skier or snowboarder!

 8. Canada – Whistler

 Whistler can be best described as a snowboarding mecca!
 The season is always at least 5 months long, November to May, and powder is unbeatable!
-With 200 plus runs, diverse terrains and good conditions its no wonder Whistler is consistently voted North America’s No.1 Ski resort!
-With a range of restaurants and bars the resort also caters for all budgets, although the ski passes are expensive plus it’s a long way to travel!
+With 200 plus runs, diverse terrains, and good conditions it’s no wonder Whistler is consistently voted North America’s No.1 Ski resort!
+With a range of restaurants and bars the resort also caters to all budgets, although the ski passes are expensive plus it’s a long way to travel!

 9. USA – Breckenridge

 With pretty much guaranteed good snow all season it isn’t hard to understand why this is one of the most popular resorts in Colorado.
 Breckenridge boasts one of the top five parks in America and probably the world, and is great for all levels to practice freestyle.
 The runs are wide and perfectly groomed and there is also a lot of opportunity to explore new routes through the trees.
 Finally Breckenridge has a great après-ski scene with plenty of bars to cater for all tastes!

 10. USA – Heavenly